Hurricane Cesar–Douglas: Nicaragua

-Torrential rainfall was the immediate effect of Cesar, peaking at 10.7 in at Bluefields, Nicaragua with many other locations reporting over 6 in.
+Torrential rainfall was the immediate effect of Cesar, peaking at 10.7 in at Bluefields and with many other locations reporting over 6 in.
 The intense precipitation led to widespread mudslides and overflown rivers across the mountainous country.
 The most affected region was Lake Managua where the water level was approaching dangerous levels.
 The storm wrought extensive damage throughout the country, leaving roughly $50.5 million in damage behind.
 Large portions of the country's crops were affected, resulting in a food shortage following the hurricane.
 According to Nicaraguan officials, more than 2,500 homes, 39 bridges and 40 km of road were destroyed by Cesar.
 In all, the storm killed 42 people and left an estimated 100,000 homeless.

 Costa Rica

 Like Nicaragua, Costa Rica received heavy rainfall from Cesar, leading to mudslides and widespread flooding.
 River flooding damaged 51 houses and washed away 213 more; 72 bridges were also destroyed.
 The road network was significantly damaged.
 Costa Rica requested international aid subsequent to the storm.
 Across the country, at least 39 people were killed and damage amounted to $151 million.
 Additionally, 29 people were listed as missing.